MausTec/edge-o-matic-3000/README.md

 ## Hardware

-Hardware builds for this project can be purchased from Maus-Tec Electronics, at [maustec.io/nogasm](https://maustec.io/nogasm).
+Hardware builds for this project can be purchased from Maus-Tec Electronics, at [maustec.io/nogasm](https://maustec.io/eom).
-OSHD pending final review.

 Hardware development and assembly helps keep pizza in the freezer and a roof over the head of the maintainer.
 Your support helps a small business grow into something neat, and ensures future devices like this can continue to be produced.

 The User Guide for the hardware can be downloaded at [doc/Edge-o-Matic_UserGuide.docx](doc/Edge-o-Matic_UserGuide.docx).

-### ESP32 Pinout

-If you want to breadboard this project, I've included the pinout from the ESP32 below.
-Please reference the original NoGasm schematic for specific designs regarding the pressure prescaler and MOSFET wiring.
-Alternatively, ask Mau about their breadboard-friendly MOSFET boards, which can directly drive your power rails and your motor from 12V.

-Full pinout details are in the Operator's Manual.

 ### That RJ45 Jack